-[COA(Sec) - s.33(a)-(c); COA(Pri) - s.32(a)-(c); COA(Sp) - s.36(a)-(b)] The Incorporated Management Committee may approve the employment of temporary staff on monthly terms of the appropriate grade of staff covered under the Salaries Grant specified below:
+[COA(Sec) - s.33(a)-(c); COA(Pri) - s.32(a)-(c); COA(Sp) - s.36-37] The Incorporated Management Committee may approve the employment of temporary staff on monthly terms of the appropriate grade of staff covered under the Salaries Grant specified below:

-- (i) Principals, teaching and non-teaching staff (except specialist and clerical staff) who have been granted maternity leave, paid sick leave, paid study leave or no-pay leave for a period not less than 90 days. - (ii) Specialist staff who have been granted paid sick leave, paid leave for other purposes, paid maternity leave, paid study leave or no-pay leave for a period not less than 30 days. - (iii) Clerical staff on approved sick leave or maternity leave for a period not less than 90 days.
+- (i) Principals, teaching and non-teaching staff (except specialist staff, school executive officers and clerical staff) who have been granted maternity leave, paid sick leave, paid study leave or no-pay leave for a period not less than 90 days. - (ii) Specialist staff and school executive officers who have been granted paid sick leave, paid leave for other purposes, paid maternity leave, paid study leave or no-pay leave for a period not less than 30 days. - (iii) Clerical staff on approved sick leave or maternity leave for a period not less than 90 days.